TIY-Austin-Front-End-Engineering/Curriculum/INSTALL.md

 Using iTerm run the command `npm install -g gulp yo mocha eslint htmlhint csslint alarner/generator-tiyfe`.

-### Slack Desktop and Mobile Apps
-> Slack brings all your communication together in one place.
-It's real-time messaging, archiving and search for modern teams.

-Use [this link](https://itunes.apple.com/us/app/slack/id803453959?mt=12#) to install the Slack desktop app.
-Also go to the app store on your mobile phone and install the slack app for your mobile device as well.

 <!--
 ### Various Sublime Packages